Stage 7 specializes in the excellence of training. Period!!!

 ….
 (Please, please add your ideas to this list!)

 We Teaching Artists “get” the DNA of literacy, whether we know it or not, and we model how its tools work.
-How can we get past rationalizing our relevance and set our sights on the gifts we offer the future?

 I was once invited to teach a workshop at a literacy conference for elementary school educators.
 When I spoke on the phone with the director of the conference I asked whether I could treat dance (my arts discipline) as a distinct literacy.
 There followed an awkward silence…….. and then she said that she was taking a more traditional approach to literacy, one that focuses on books and language.
 I replied I had no problem with that and immediately set about to make a two part workshop that might wear away at the foundations of her perspectives:

-Part one: Create an exercise in which teachers and children (I insisted that they provide me with a 1:1 ratio of children to adults) collaborated in the choreographing of dances based on their shared interpretation of some favorite children’s books.
+Create an exercise in which teachers and children (I insisted that they provide me with a 1:1 ratio of children to adults) collaborated in the choreographing of dances based on their shared interpretation of some favorite children’s books.

-Part two: Create an exercise in which teachers and children design a word-based sound-score for 60 seconds of a dance film.
+Create an exercise in which teachers and children design a word-based sound-score for 60 seconds of a dance film.
 (If you want details, I can provide them.)

 In the first exercise they translated the written ideas into movement, and in the second they translated movement ideas into words.
 While I never rubbed their noses in the fact that this would never have worked if dance weren’t a literacy equal in stature to the English language, I know they left with a visceral sense that literacy was a broader subject than they came in with.